HarlsEpic/HarlsEpic.github.io/README.md

 ### Things I enjoy

-In my spare time, I enjoy playing videogames, reading books and programming.
+In my spare time, I enjoy playing videogames, reading books, programming and going for walks in the countryside.

 ### Programming Language

-I am currently studying / using Python as a programming language, but I intend to learn C# as a language in future.
+I am currently quite adept at using Python as a programming language, with some experience in HTML and CSS, and I am starting to learn C# as a language.

+**Take a look at this website for a fictional sportswear business that I built using Python Flask, currently hosted on PythonAnywhere!**  -->  ***[Sportswear Direct](http://harlsepic.pythonanywhere.com/)***

 ### External Links